Webinar invitation emails [steal my exact templates]

 Excluding existing webinar registrants

-Once someone registers for your webinar, you don’t want to keep sending them invites.
+Once someone registers for your webinar, you don’t want to keep sending them webinar invitations.
 It’s redundant and can be annoying.
 Registrants should be moved to a different email sequence.

 If you keep sending invites to people who’ve already registered, they might unsubscribe from your list out of frustration.